romeerez/orchid-orm/docs/src/guide/orm-and-query-builder.md

 import { UserTable } from './tables/user';
 import { MessageTable } from './tables/message';

-export const db = orchidORM({
+export const db = orchidORM(
+  {
     // details for databaseURL are below
     databaseURL: process.env.DATABASE_URL,

     // ssl and schema can be set here or as a databaseURL parameters:
     ssl: true,
     schema: 'my_schema',

     // option for logging, false by default
     log: true,

     // option to create named prepared statements implicitly, false by default
     autoPreparedStatements: true,
+  },
-}, {
+  {
     user: UserTable,
     message: MessageTable,
-});
+  },
+);
 ```

 If needed, you can pass `Adapter` instance instead of connection options: